 As you transition from hospital to home, decide how and when you’d like family, friends, and other visitors to stop by.
 It’s perfectly acceptable to ask anyone who was recently under the weather to wait until they’re feeling 100% well before coming over to visit you or the baby.
 You may also consider asking visitors to wash their hands before helping with or holding your little one, since his or her immune system is still very immature and continues to develop after birth before being at full strength.
 Most importantly, it’s essential to remember to go with the flow during your newborn’s first few weeks and months at home – whether you are experiencing motherhood for the first time or you have other children.
 Your family just got bigger and it may take some time to get back into routines (or even get a full night of sleep!), but these are precious moments that won’t last forever and should ultimately be enjoyed.

-If you need breastfeeding support or simply have some nursing and/or pumping questions, 24/7 LC™ provides real-time lactation support when you need it most.
-With live lactation consultants available for you day or night, this great resource can help you adjust to breastfeeding and/or pumping as you transition from hospital to home.
+If you need breastfeeding support or simply have some nursing and/or pumping questions, Ask the LC provides convenient, one-on-one lactation support via e-mail.
+With board-certified lactation consultants available to answer your questions or concerns, this great resource can help you adjust to breastfeeding and/or pumping as you transition from hospital to home.
 If you haven’t already, follow Medela on Facebook or Instagram to connect with other new moms and discover tips and tricks that may help after bringing baby home from the hospital!